UBC-CIC/balance-test-dashboard/docs/DeploymentGuide.md

 ![alt text](/docs/images/amplify_settings.PNG)

 Select the **amplifyconsole-balancetest-backend-role** we made previously for the deployment role.
-Expand the "Environment variables" section and edit the environment variables to the following settings, replace the values starting with `//` with the output that you saved from previous:
+Expand the "Environment variables" section and edit the environment variables to the following settings, replace the values starting with `//` with the output that you saved from previous.
+Make sure to replace the `us-east-2` with your region.

 ```
 _LIVE_UPDATES: [{"name":"Amplify CLI","pkg":"@aws-amplify/cli","type":"npm","version":"10.7.2"}]